 We use 100% hotel accommodation, which is booked in advance.
 We primarily use good quality 4* and some 3* hotels.
 In bigger cities, this tends to be 4* hotels, sometimes belonging to an international chain; in smaller or more remote places, hotels can be more independent, characterful hotels.

-This tour is primarily located in more remote locations, and so this means accommodation can be limited and more basic in places.
-It may be a pine cabin by a river and for one night we stay on an estancia (local ranch) and in these places, please don’t expect wifi or even a mobile phone signal.
+Many riders are delighted at the quality and variety of the accommodation included.
+Most hotels will have rooms with en suite bathrooms, satellite TV, free wifi, bar and restaurant, but as this tour is primarily located in more remote locations, this means accommodation can be limited and more simple in places.
+It may be a pine cabin by a river and for one night we stay on an estancia (local ranch) and in these places, please don’t expect wifi or even a mobile phone signal – you are hundreds of miles away from anything that can be described genuinely as a town!

 Before you go